dnif-archive/fnExchange/README.md

 are provided both via CLI and the conf file, the one provided on the CLI is used.

-An optional "--background" flag is also available, using it runs the server as a background process.
+An optional `--background` flag is also available, using it runs the server as a background process.